 In the normal course of operations, the Company is exposed to events that could give rise to contingent liabilities or assets.
-As at the date of issue of the consolidated financial statements, the Company was not aware of any significant events that would have a material effect on its consolidated financial statements, except for the following.
+As at the date of issue of the consolidated financial statements, the Company was not aware of any significant events that would have a material effect on its consolidated financial statements.